Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 Is 7+ Years Necessary?

-The last aspect to consider when it comes to an arrest record is someone’s background check is the requirement — or the necessity — to find out more information about someone’s history beyond the seven years.
+The last aspect to consider when it comes to an arrest record is whether someone’s background check is the requirement — or the necessity — to find out more information about someone’s history beyond the seven years.
 Background checks are not always comprehensive or accurate — the person who is running the search should be able to see farther back than seven years if they are abiding by state laws.

 Some employment sectors, such as education and law enforcement, need a 10-year background check and a criminal history search.
 In this case, specific job occupations and sectors are exempt from following the 7-year rule, regardless of state laws.
 The same is true for law enforcement agencies, such as the FBI.
 This agency can see everything, regardless of state law.